 The M-346 GBTS system cannot be considered a mere tool to reduce costs replacing the flight hours.
-In fact, thanks to the integration of the ground simulator with the aircraft ETTS throughout the datalink, the concept of Live Virtual Constructive (LVC) simulation can be implemented by networking via datalink the aircraft (Live), the simulator (Virtual) and the ETTS (Constructive) within a distributed operating environment, the so-called DMO (Distributed Mission Operations environment).
+In fact, thanks to the integration of the ground simulator with the aircraft Embedded Tactical Training Simulation (ETTS) throughout the datalink, the concept of Live Virtual Constructive (LVC) simulation can be implemented by by networking the aircraft (Live), the simulator (Virtual) and the ETTS (Constructive) within a distributed operating environment, the so-called DMO (Distributed Mission Operations).

 The last upgrade of the ETTS allows the student pilots to visualize the virtual aircraft entering their visual field through the Helmet Mounted Display.

-The C-27J Full Mission Simulator is the Level C simulator supplied by the Leonardo's Aircraft Division its customer forces.
+The C-27J Full Mission Simulator is the Level C simulator supplied by the Leonardo's Aircraft Division to Italian Air Force.

-The simulator is built using actual equipment (thus ensuring a full fidelity human-machine interface).
-Its aeromechanical model uses actual test flight data and a six-axis motion system, which allows for a fully immersive experience for pilots in training.
+The simulator is built integrating actual equipment (thus ensuring a full fidelity human-machine interface), an aeromechanical model based on actual flight test data and a six-axis motion system, which allows for a fully immersive experience for pilots in training.